AndieWill510/tinydoor/Options/006-why-this-book-exists.md

 The crisis is that needing support is made humiliating.

-Autistic hardship is often made harder by shame.
+Our hardship is made harder by shame.

 ## Reframe